 Some companies have integrated iOptron's products into their planetarium software, such as Voyage and The Sky X Pro.
 Therefore, an ASCOM plug-in will not be needed.
-Most planetarium software can be used to control iOptron's product via ASCOM.
+Most planetarium software can be used to control iOptron's product via ASCOM. iEQ45 mount may also be directly or wirelessly controlled by other third party software and accessories, such as iPhone, iPad, Android operated smart phone or iMac.
+Please contact them for more information..

-Appendix E. GoToNova[®] Star List
+Appendix E. GoToNova® Star List